Wakaliwood: History

 Upon a film's completion, the actors sell DVD copies door-to-door in a one-week time window to ensure they make money before the film is bootlegged.

 In Uganda, audiences go to video halls where VJs narrate over a feature film, translating the dialogue and adding their own commentary – making low budget films with VJ commentary like cult films.

 On 2 March 2015, Wakaliwood set up a Kickstarter campaign to raise US$160 for the film Tebaatusasula: Ebola.
 The studio was able to receive over US$13,000 from 374 backers by 1 April.
 Tebaatusasula: Ebola serves as the direct sequel to Who Killed Captain Alex? and a remake of the 2010 film Tebaatusasula, which was lost after a massive power surge destroyed the hard drive that contained the film.
 In September of that year, the Wakaliwood crew attended the Nyege Nyege Festival in Jinja and spent two days shooting Attack on Nyege Nyege with the festival attendees as extras.

 Bad Black was a critical and audience favorite at the Seattle International Film Festival in 2017.
 The film earned an encore presentation on the last day of the festival, with the film being screened a total of four times throughout the festival.
 The Seattle audience question and answer session with the director was conducted over Skype.

-In 2019, for the project by French artist Louis-Cyprien Rials, as part of the SAM Prize for Contemporary Art, they are making a remake of Akira Kurosawa's Japanese film Rashomon entitled Boda-Boda Killer (Trashomon) for Au bord de la route de Wakaliga exhibition at the Palais de Tokyo in Paris.
+In 2019, for the project by French artist Louis-Cyprien Rials, as part of the SAM Prize for Contemporary Art, they produced a remake of Akira Kurosawa's Japanese film Rashomon entitled Boda-Boda Killer (Trashomon) for Au bord de la route de Wakaliga exhibition at the Palais de Tokyo in Paris.

 In 2020, Wakaliwood collaborated with German melodic death metal band Heaven Shall Burn to direct the music video for "Eradicate", from their album Of Truth and Sacrifice.